chienyioma/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Task 4 - Searches a string for any set of bytes
 # Task 5 - Locates a substring
 # Task 6 - Prints a chessboard
+# Task 7 - Prints the sum of the two diagonals of a square matrix of integers